-Prior to this offering, there has been no public market for our Series 1 common stock.
 No prediction is made as to the effect, if any, future sales of shares, or the availability for future sales of shares, will have on the market price of our Series 1 common stock prevailing from time to time.
 The sale of substantial amounts of our Series 1 common stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of our Series 1 common stock.

-Upon the closing of this offering, we will have outstanding 60,792,991 shares of Series 1 common stock (or 61,820,491 shares of Series 1 common stock if the underwriters' option to purchase additional shares of Series 1 common stock is exercised in full) and 5,050,555 shares of Series 2 common stock.
-The shares of Series 1 common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any Series 1 common stock held by our "affiliates," as defined in Rule 144, which would be subject to the limitations and restrictions described below.
+Upon the closing of this offering, we will have outstanding shares of Series 1 common stock and shares of Series 2 common stock.
+Concurrently with this offering, an aggregate of shares of our Series 1 common stock will be released from the lock-up restrictions contained in the IPO lock-up agreements, representing shares of Series 1 common stock to be sold in this offering by selling stockholders and shares of Series 1 common stock held by non-executive employees, as described below.
+The shares of Series 1 common stock sold in this offering, those shares released from the lock-up restrictions described below, and those shares sold in our initial public offering, will be freely tradable without restriction or further registration under the Securities Act, except for any Series 1 common stock held by our "affiliates," as defined in Rule 144, which would be subject to the limitations and restrictions described below.
 The remaining outstanding shares of our Series 1 common stock and Series 2 common stock will be deemed "restricted securities" as defined in Rule 144 under the Securities Act.
 Restricted securities may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 promulgated pursuant to the Securities Act, which are summarized below.